emanuelvsz/keihi-kanri/README.md

 # keihi-kanri
-Keihi Kanri é um gerenciador de gastos.
+Keihi Kanri is an expense manager.